joshnuss/bcm2835/README.md

 # make pin an input
 GPIO.input(pin)

-# check if the input is HIGH
+# check if the input is HIGH i.e. true
-puts "pressed" if GPIO[pin]
+puts "door is closed" if GPIO[pin]
 ```

 ### Using Outputs